Diheng/HPC_imaging/docs/index.md

 ### Setting up your script for preprocessing with fMRIPrep on Singularity at HPC

-In your Home Directory, you should have a bin folder with several scripts (if you don’t let me know and I’ll show you how to copy it).
-One of the scripts runs all the subjects in parallel [runfmriprep_array.sh] so you have to edit the proper paths.
+In your Home Directory (type `$cd ~` if you are not sure), you should have a bin folder with several scripts (if you don’t let me know and I’ll show you how to copy it).

+One of the scripts runs fmriprep with singularity [runfmriprep.sh].
+You will have to edit the .sh file with proper paths and account names.

-In your xdisk folder, make 2 blank directories called “derivatives” and “scratch.”
-In addition, make a file called subjects.txt with just the numbers of the subjects you want processed.
+*Note:* In your xdisk BIDS folder, make 2 blank directories called “derivatives” and “scratch”.
+In addition, *outside of your BIDS folder*, make a file called subjects.txt with just the numbers of the subjects you want processed.
 At the end of the list, press enter and leave an empty space (otherwise it won’t process your last subject).

-From the OOD command line *make sure it’s outside your BIDS directory* type:
+From the OOD command line or your terminal, navigate to your bin folder:

-Sbatchr [path to your runfmriprep_array.sh] subjects.txt
+`$cd ~/bin/`

+the, run one subject with:

+`$sbatch --export sub=[subject id] runfmriprep.sh`

+or run all your subjects in the subjects.txt file with:

+`$sbatchr runfmriprep.sh subjects.txt`

-Go to the Jobs tab, Active jobs and keep refreshing it until you see that it started running.
+Go to the OOD/Jobs tab, Active jobs and keep refreshing it until you see that it started running.

 **YOU’RE DONE!**